openfoam-icl/code_reviews/README.md

 # code_reviews
-Code reviews, tips and tricks

-Insert

-Imperial College OpenFOAM Research Software Community
+Imperial College OpenFOAM Research Software Community code reviews, tips and tricks

 We started a weekly meeting where we discuss about OpenFOAM, numerical methods, modelling and good programming practice.